 It also resolves some of the issues associated with working flexibly – notably a feeling of isolation and being left out of the social ‘loop’.

 Over time, the information resource in the organisation grows.
 Call transcripts, instant messages are all added to the already searchable files.
 Layered on top of this are project plans and contact skills and experience.
 Providing a rich knowledge base from which to pull.

 Our top collaboration tools for business

 It sometimes feels as if a new collaboration tool comes out each month.
 And everyone has their favourites.
-Many of them fulfil part of picture, but do not cover all of the areas covered in this blog.
+Many of them fulfil part of the picture but do not cover all of the areas covered in this blog.

 Trello and Monday.com cover the project planning piece well.

 Slack is increasingly popular for those wanting business-grade instant messaging.

 And building on its social platform, even Facebook has dipped its toe in the water with the Workplace.

 But only a few organisations have a toolset that addresses the entire vision.
 And, as you’d expect, they come from the tech giants.

 In 2011, Microsoft launched Office 365.
 Since then, the product has evolved from being a way of subscribing to the Office suite, document management (using their SharePoint collaboration, file hosting, and document and content management platform) and hosted email (using Exchange).
 Today it is a full web-based collaboration platform, combining unified communications with real-time collaboration on files.